Skip to main content

 Our sunscreen selector helps you compare external screen fabrics by openness factor and solar performance for a given elevation, so you can shortlist a compliant specification before you get in touch.

-We offer practice CPD sessions on the regulation and the external shading options, and we can provide the manufacturer technical data your thermal modeller needs for a CIBSE TM59 assessment.
+We can provide the manufacturer technical data your thermal modeller needs for a CIBSE TM59 assessment, and we come into practices to talk through the regulation and the external shading options.
 For homeowners, our plain-English guide to external versus internal shading covers the same principle with indicative costs.

 Standard 3.28 Overheating Risk was introduced on 1 February 2023 under the Building (Scotland) Amendment Regulations 2022.
-The current edition is the January 2025 Technical Handbook, applicable to work subject to a building warrant submitted on or after 1 January 2025.
+The current edition is the April 2026 Technical Handbook, applicable to work subject to a building warrant submitted on or after 6 April 2026.
+The wording of Standard 3.28 is unchanged from the January 2025 edition.

 New dwellings, and residential units within non-domestic buildings such as student accommodation, care homes, sheltered housing and residential institutions.
 It also applies to conversions in so far as is reasonably practicable.